Free Hybrid Seminar – Orgreave: A Long Road to Truth Justice and Accountability

 Marguerite Russell has a wide-ranging criminal practice and is regularly instructed to lead in complex criminal cases.
 She has built up considerable expertise in all current areas of expert evidence such as DNA, cell-site, firearms, computer systems, handwriting, psychiatric evaluations, drug trace evidence.
 She has acted as Leading Junior in a significant number of high profile trials.
 The range of her defence work includes murder, attempted murder, manslaughter, wounding with intent, riot, and serious frauds, including multi million pound internet and carousel frauds and bribery and offences under the Modern Slavery Act, as well as major drug cases of importation and supply.

-Paul Heron, Solicitor, Public Law Interest Centre
+Paul Heron, Solicitor, Public Interest Law Centre

 Paul is a solicitor and the founder of the Public Interest Law Centre.
 His main practice areas are public law and public inquiries.
 He currently represents several core participants in the Undercover Policing Inquiry, including a former Labour MP, Campaign for Nuclear Disarmament (CND), and the Stop the War Coalition.
 He also represented the Independent Workers’ Union of Great Britain (IWGB) and United Voices of the World (UVW), trade unions organising cleaners, porters, and carers in the NHS, in the Covid-19 Public Inquiry.
 As a teenager, Paul was active in the Labour Party Young Socialists and supported the miners during the 1984–85 strike, frequently visiting Bold Colliery on Merseyside in solidarity.